pegasusict/AUtomaTISTIC/README.md

 # AUtomaTISTIC
 AUtomaTISTIC is a Tasker/WatchMaker based Personal Assistance System running on and/or utilising smartphone, smartwatch (WatchMaker watch: TMI2) and headset

-## Credits
+## Credits ##
-I do believe in "credit where credit is due" but at present I don't have all the names at hand.
+_I would like to thank the developers of Tasker and WatchMaker for the possibilities they have given!
+Kudos!!!_

-I would like to thank the developers of Tasker and WatchMaker for the possibilities they have given!
-Kudos!!!
+<sub>I do believe in "credit where credit is due" but at present I don't have all the names at hand.
 I will review my sources in the upcoming months to see who's name should be included in this section.
-If you feel your name should be here as well, open an issue which should include your name/handle and link to the source you're referring to and I'll review your request which I assume will be honoured in most cases.
+If you feel your name should be here as well, open an issue which should include your name/handle and link to the source you're referring to and I'll review your request.</sub>

 ## Current stage of development:
 I'm currently remodeling the code to utilize dynamic setup, user interface & storage/synchronisation, which means most of the tasks are being rewritten, UI elements are being drafted & designed and options need to be researched.